Why geography should not decide care: the story behind NNHF’s founding

 • Support patient groups in advocacy

 NNHF should not run clinics.
-Instead, it supports building skills, systems, and networks so local leaders can take charge.
+Instead, it supports building skills, systems, and networks so local leaders can take change.

 A commitment that lasts

 Over the years, NNHF has supported hundreds of programmes in more than 87 countries.
-We recognized early on that sustainable care takes time and relies on lasting networks.
+We recognised early on that sustainable care takes time and relies on lasting networks.

 From the start, we knew this wasn’t about one partner: it was about building a network.
 Co-creating with local teams and staying committed for the long term is the only way to make care sustainable.